Creta5164/L10nMV.js/README.md

 # [3.](#Table-of-content) Plugin options

 ### Default language
 > Default language you've written in your project.
 > Must be use ISO 639-1 code. (i.e. ko, en...)

 ### Global language
 > This is fallbacks if player uses not supported language.
 > Must be use ISO 639-1 code. (i.e. ko, en...)

+### Specified supported language pack list
+> **\* Strongly recommanded for Web, Mobile, UWP environment.**
+> This list is used when limited modding environment.
+> (Unofficial translation is cannot try on Web and Mobile)
+> If you hosting your game in limited environment, consider use
+> this option.
+> Must be use ISO 639-1 code. (i.e. ko, en, ja...)

 ### Strict mode
 > Basically, when `L10nMV` can't find same pair of language pack